 FOOT LOCKER, INC. PRIVACY SHIELD POLICY

-Foot Locker, Inc., a corporation organized under the laws of the state of New York, United States of America, and its U.S. subsidiaries (the "Company"), is committed to protecting the personal information of its associates, customers, suppliers and business partners.
+Foot Locker, Inc., a corporation organized under the laws of the state of New York, United States of America, and its U.S. subsidiaries, including Foot Locker Retail, Inc. and Foot Locker Corporate Services, Inc. (the "Company"), is committed to protecting the personal information of its associates, customers, suppliers and business partners.
 The protection of personal data and its confidential treatment is of central concern to the Company, and we conduct our business in compliance with applicable laws on data privacy protection and data security.

 Information regarding Foot Locker associates

-Foot Locker is committed to maintaining an environment that is free of discrimination based on race, color, religion, sex, age, sexual orientation, national origin, disability or other factors that are unrelated to the Company's legitimate business interests.
+Foot Locker is committed to maintaining an environment that is free of discrimination based on race, ethnic origin, religious or philosophical belief, sex life or sexual orientation, age, gender identity or gender expression, political opinions or trade union membership, national origin, disability or other factors that are unrelated to the Company's legitimate business interests.
 It is our policy to apply fair and lawful human resource policies and practices in all aspects of employment, including recruiting, hiring, evaluation, training, discipline, career development, compensation, promotion and termination.

-Effective July 9, 2002, the Company began to centralize the human resources and compensation information for associates of the Company and its subsidiaries and affiliates worldwide on the PeopleSoft Human Resources Management System.
+The Company centralizes the human resources and compensation information for associates of the Company and its subsidiaries and affiliates worldwide on the PeopleSoft Human Resources Management System.
 In 2011, the Company automated the performance appraisal and executive development review process for its associates globally.
 In addition, the Company receives information provided by individuals applying for employment with the Company’s European subsidiaries and affiliates.
 As a result of these initiatives, the Company can receive personal data on associates and applicants from its Foot Locker subsidiaries in Europe.

 Information regarding customers and sneaker enthusiasts

-Foot Locker Europe’s website www.footlocker.eu is currently operational in various European countries (Belgium, Denmark France, Germany, Italy, Luxemburg, Netherlands, Norway, Spain, Sweden and the United Kingdom), with websites in other European countries expected to follow, and information regarding customers who place orders through this website and/or who can subscribe to newsletters and promotional initiatives may be received by the Company.
+Foot Locker Europe’s website www.footlocker.eu is currently operational in various European countries (Austria, Belgium, Czech Republic, Denmark, France, Germany, Greece, Hungary, Ireland, Italy, Luxemburg, Netherlands, Norway, Poland, Portugal, Spain, Sweden and the United Kingdom), with websites in other European countries expected to follow, and information regarding customers who place orders through this website and/or who can subscribe to newsletters and promotional initiatives may be received by the Company.
 Foot Locker Europe also operates a paneuropean marketing website where visitors can subscribe to newsletters and participate in various marketing initiatives.
 The Company may have access to personal data thus captured.

 Foot Locker’s U.S.-based websites receive information regarding customers who place orders through our U.S.-based websites and/or who subscribe to newsletters and promotional initiatives.
 Effective December 2010, Foot Locker launched a social network site regarding sneakers, where subscribers can also register to obtain newsletters and promotional initiatives, which data may be received by the Company.